azamsharp/SwiftDataWorkshop/README.md

 Dive deeper into SwiftData by understanding and setting up relationships between your data entities.
 Learn about dynamic queries for efficient data handling.

+## Migrations

+You will learn how to perform simple, lightweight migrations in SwiftData.
+Migrations allow you to change the structure/schema of your database.
+You are also going to get an overview of complex migrations.

 ### Testing

 Ensure the reliability of your SwiftData implementation with robust testing strategies: